-Reprieve’s clients have recently reported being denied medical treatment, and subjected to fresh abuses.
+Reprieve’s clients, the people I represent, have recently reported being denied medical treatment, and subjected to fresh abuses.
 These compound the recent history of US torture in detention, including those practices outlined in the US Senate Intelligence Committee’s report on CIA detention and interrogation.

-The call comes ahead of an event in DC on Thursday 11th, where the Center for Constitutional Rights, Reprieve, and counsel for several other detainees will announced a court filing challenging President Trump’s Guantánamo policy.
+Today, Reprieve, the Center for Constitutional Rights, and counsel for several other detainees will announced a court filing challenging President Trump’s Guantánamo policy.